KarandikarA/python-challenge/README.md

 -----------------------------------

 # Acknowledgments
 For this assignment, I used the BCS learning assistent to help me fix some csv coding problems.
 My tutor was David Friedman.
-In addition, I attended office hours on Thursday, July 6th to ask for help on how to submit it to Github
+In addition, I attended office hours on Thursday, July 6th to ask for help on how to submit it to Github.
 I also used the module 3 challenge instructions to guide me through the project.
 The code is within each PyPoll and PyBank folders under the file main.py.